Clean Energy Hawaii

 In 2017, 27 percent of the energy used by Hawaiian Electric Companies customers came from renewable sources, up from 25.8 percent in 2016.

 Hawaii Island led the state with 57 percent of customer electricity use coming from renewable resources in 2017.
 Maui County, including Molokai and Lanai, recorded 34 percent and Oahu was 21 percent, up from 19 percent in 2016.

 The achievement far exceeded Hawaii’s 2015 RPS goal of 15 percent and came from the use of a diverse mix of renewable sources, including waste-to-energy, biomass, geothermal, hydro, wind, biofuels and solar, both utility-scale and customer-sited rooftop systems.

 Latest Clean Energy News See All

-Why have we historically used oil?
+Why has Hawaii historically depended on oil?
 What is our position on global warming?
 Learn more >

 Our Clean Energy Commitment